 - " Criminal and federal fraud background checks

 - " Health insurance

 - " Immunizations

+- " Government issued photo identification

 Students are responsible for arranging dependable transportation to and from clinical sites and dependable child/dependent care.
 Admission to the TCC paramedic program is competitive.
 There are usually more program applicants than available positions.
 Completing prerequisite courses and satisfying requirements for a completed application does not guarantee program admission.